bchisholm08/bchisholm08/README.md

 <h1 align="center">Hello, I'm Brady M. Chisholm 👋</h1>
-<h3 align="center">I'm a 3rd year undergraduate student who loves reading, spending time outdoors, science, and going for runs!
-The best book I've read recently is the Mistborn series, by Brandon Sanderson</h3>
+<h2 align="center">3rd year undergraduate who loves reading, spending time outside, science, and going for runs! </h2>

 ---
 ### 🔎 About Me
-- **Where I Am Now**: In-progress Bachelor of Science in Psychology, Computer Science minor at University of Minnesota, Twin Cities
+- **Where I Am Now**: Working on a Bachelor of Science in Psychology, Computer Science minor at University of Minnesota, Twin Cities
 - **Researching speech and listening effort** with Professor Andrew Oxenham in the Auditory Perception and Cognition Lab
   - My Current Lab Project: working on statistical models of pupillometry data; specifically GAMM and LME